notification-system/docs/frontend-initial-spec.md

   * Generate a default notification profile
   * Assign the profile to the unit
   * Map the unit roles to the notification profile roles
-  * Assign the default user the notification role to be able to receive notifications
+  * Assign the default user the notification role for a room to be able to receive notifications
+  * Admit a default patient to the room
 * Ability to generate any category of notification
   * Ability to select/limit which category of notification should be generated
 * Ability to generate a notification for any location within the system